Last Updated: February 22, 2025

 Aside from Tor, a few other browsers put privacy first.
 Some popular examples include Vivaldi and Brave.
 These browsers work like Tor, preventing corporations from tracking your activity or collecting your data.
 An example of this we see quite often is when you’re targeted with highly personalized ads, which these private browsers help you avoid.
 Private browsers also come with encryption features that will let you unblock sites.

-Each webpage has a different URL and Internet Protocol (IP) address.
+Each webpage has a unique URL and Internet Protocol (IP) address.
 If the block imposed is basic, sometimes only a website’s URL is blocked, not the IP address itself.
 This means that if you enter the site’s IP address in your browser’s address bar, you might be able to access it.

 You can find the IP address of a website using a DNS lookup tool, like www.whatismyip.com/dns-lookup, to find the IP address associated with a site.
 Simply enter the website’s URL (including https://), copy the IP address, and paste it into your browser’s address bar.